 Among the most anticipated holiday traditions with the family is buying a Christmas tree, and unboxing it for the very first time.
-Whether you purchased an unlit or a pre-lit LED Christmas tree, a full or slim tree this season, keep in mind that they usually come compressed for shipping and would require a good amount of fluffing once you take them out of the box.
+Whether you purchased an unlit or a pre-lit LED Christmas tree, a full or slim one, keep in mind that it usually comes compressed for shipping and would require a good amount of fluffing once you take them out of the box.
 Fluffing the tree will give it a fuller shape and a more natural look.
 Watch our Brand Spokesperson, Jennifer Lutz, as she shows us how to fluff a Christmas tree in this instructional video and read on for more ways to properly shape your tree.

 Find the Floor for Fluffing